robinvanemden/xmr-wasm/README.md

 ## Compiling

 To compile, you first need a working setup of the WebAssembly toolchain.
 Follow instructions at [webassembly.org](http://webassembly.org/getting-started/developers-guide/).
+Emscripten version: 1.38.47

+Local libraries (installed from source): sodiumlib 1.0.16, boost 1.71 (using "b2 toolset=emscripten").

 Then simply run `make` in the root directory of this repository.
 This will output to the build/debug folder.